Job title: Articling Student

 When assessing applications, we strongly consider a demonstrated commitment to social change work, including through community involvement, work, and/or life experience.

 West Coast LEAF is committed to making our work and our workplace more inclusive, equitable, and accessible.
 We especially encourage applications from members of communities who have traditionally been underrepresented in the legal profession, including Indigenous people; racialized people; trans, gender non-conforming, and non-binary people; Two-Spirit people; LGBQ+ people; and people with disabilities.
-We welcome applicants to self-identify in their cover letter.
+We welcome applicants to self-identify in their cover letter to the extent of their comfort.
+All applications will be held in the strictest confidence, shared only with the hiring panel.

-Applications are due by Sunday, June 7, 2020 at 11:59 pm and will be assessed on a rolling basis.
-Applicants are encouraged to apply early.
+Applications are due by 5 pm on Monday, February 8, 2021.
 Late or incomplete applications will not be considered.

-- Cover letter (addressed to Kate Feeney, Director of Litigation)
+- Cover letter (addressed to Kate Feeney (she/her/hers), Director of Litigation

 - Law school transcripts (unofficial are fine)